apalache-mc/apalache/docs/src/apalache/running.md

-Additionally, if the parameter `write-intermediate` is set to `true` (see [configuration instructions](config.md)) each pass of the model checker produces an intermediate TLA+ file in the run-specific subdirectory:
+Additionally, if the parameter `write-intermediate` is set to `true` (see [configuration instructions](config.md)) each pass of the model checker produces intermediate TLA+ files in the run-specific subdirectory:

 - File `out-parser.tla` is produced as a result of parsing and importing into the intermediate representation, Apalache TLA IR.